 When carrying a heavy object, be sure to move with your feet and do not twist your back.
 Furthermore, do not lift a heavy object that is at or above shoulder level because this can cause serious damage to your neck and spine.
 If you have to carry something heavy overhead, be sure that you are using both hands.

-Whilst we may not notice it, posture is incredibly important.
+Whilst we may not notice it, posture is an incredibly important element of injury prevention.
 If you are sitting with poor posture over a long period, you can cause significant damage to your spine.
 As many of us sit at desks for work, we must understand the importance of sitting correctly and safely.

 Here are some tips to ensure your posture is safe.